If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 Mounjaro® (tirzepatide)

-Dosage: Starts at 2.5 mg, increases and can gradually go up to 15 mg.
+Dosage: Starts at 2.5 mg, may increase gradually up to 15 mg.

 Zepbound® (tirzepatide)

-Originally approved for: Per Health Canada, for the treatment of adult patients who are obese or overweight with at least one weight-related comorbidity.
+Originally approved for: In Canada, for adults who are obese or overweight with at least one weight-related comorbidity.

-How it works: Dual GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptor agonist, mimicking the actions of both hormones in the body.
-It increases insulin release and lowers glucagon levels, helping to control post-meal blood sugar spikes and reduce appetite.
+How it works: Dual GIP and GLP-1 receptor agonist that increases insulin release and reduces glucagon, helping control blood sugar and appetite.

 Dosage: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.